A superior formula that produces beautifully lush results by a brand with a reputation for quality lash products.

 Mascara is an easy, effective way to draw attention to your eyes.
 But if your mascara just doesn’t make your lashes look as long or as thick as you’d like, it may be time to add a new product to your makeup routine.
 With an eyelash primer, you can get full, fluttery lashes every time, no matter what mascara you use.

-But if you want your lashes to look as good as they can, choosing the right eyelash primer is key.
+However, if you want your lashes to look as good as they can, choosing the right eyelash primer is key.
 You have to know what ingredients to look for and the tint, brush, and other features that will leave you with envy-worthy lashes.
-With so many eyelash primers on the market, though, sorting through all the options can get a little confusing.
+With so many eyelash primers available, though, sorting through all the options can get a little confusing.

 BestReviews is here to help.
 We conduct comprehensive product research, so you can find the best items for your home.
-If you’re looking for an outstanding eyelash primer, keep reading our shopping guide.
-It’s full of helpful advice for finding the ideal formula for your lashes.
+Our shopping guide is full of helpful advice for finding the ideal formula for your lashes.

 An eyelash primer is a product that usually serves as a base for mascara.
 You apply it to your lashes before your usual mascara, and it not only helps condition your lashes but forms a coating around them to increase both length and volume.
 A primer usually has a slightly sticky texture, which helps mascara cling to it effectively.